Bort-Millipede/PS2Linux_BrainDump/Software Installation/Packages/Quake/README.md

 ## Usage Notes

 Unfortunately, for unspecified reasons the sound does not work in-game.
+Additionally, Quake may not work with the 2.4.17_mvl21 kernel.
+This is likely due to the requirement that SDL and SDL_net be built/linked against the 2.4.17_mvl21 kernel, which is not entirely realistic for PS2 Linux.

+Quake should be launched from a console session (NOT an X session) using the ```quake``` command (set via alias earlier).